People who care

 We are a strong collaborative voice for the right of children to receive quality palliative care.
 We have an active Advocacy Committee that aims to influence policy development in children’s palliative care and to advocate for the integration of palliative care into all children’s services and relevant healthcare facilities.

-We provide evidence-based education in children’s palliative care for professionals and caregivers through the education branch of PatchSA, Patch Academy.
-Patch Academy is an online training platform created as an educational resource for all members of the multidisciplinary team who provide care to babies, toddlers, children and young adults with life-threatening and life-limiting illnesses and conditions and to their families.
-This could include but is not limited to paediatricians, doctors, nurses, social workers, pastors and other spiritual leaders, psychologists, physiotherapists, occupational therapists, art and music therapists.
-However, the certificate courses are open to anyone with a desire to know more about the practice and delivery of neonatal, perinatal and children’s palliative care.
-No previous qualification is required.
+We provide evidence-based education in children’s palliative care for health care providers through face-to-face training and through Patch Academy, an online learning platform.
+Patch Academy is an educational resource for all members of the multidisciplinary team caring for babies, toddlers, children and young adults with life-threatening and life-limiting illnesses and conditions and their families.
+The courses are CPD accredited by the Colleges of Medicine of South Africa and open to anyone with a desire to know more about the practice and delivery of neonatal, perinatal and children’s palliative care.

-We contribute to, participate in and signpost research relevant to children’s palliative care in order to drive the research agenda for evidence-based children’s palliative care, particularly as it pertains to South Africa and other Low and Middle Income Countries.
+We contribute to, participate in and signpost research relevant to children’s palliative care in order to drive the research agenda for evidence-based children’s palliative care, particularly as it pertains to South Africa and other Low- and Middle-Income Countries.

 Read Our Annual Reports